 What is Greenwashing?

-Greenwashing or "green sheen" is an English term that was created by combining the words "green" (green in the sense of ecological) and "whitewashing" (a manipulative concealment technique unfavorable facts for the purpose of improving public opinion).
-Greenwashing refers to a marketing strategy that creates the impression that a company's products, goals, and policies are environmentally friendly.
-Businesses often use terms like "sustainable" or "eco-friendly" to create a sense of concern for the planet, while their actual environmental benefits are minimal.
-These claims may be partly true, but they often do not take into account the overall environmental impact.
+Greenwashing, also known as “green sheen,” is a term derived from the English words “green” (green in the sense of ecological) and “whitewashing” (a manipulative technique of concealing unfavorable facts in order to improve public opinion).
+Greenwashing refers to a marketing strategy that creates the impression that a company’s products, goals, and policies are environmentally friendly.
+Companies often use terms like “sustainable” or “green” to create a sense of concern for the planet, while their actual environmental benefits are minimal.
+These claims may be partially true, but they often fail to take into account the overall environmental impact.

 Critics argue that the growing trend of greenwashing, along with a lack of regulation, contributes to consumer skepticism about green claims and weakens their ability to promote greener production and business processes.
 In recent years, this phenomenon has spread rapidly, as companies try to meet the demand for environmentally friendly products and services.
 However, new laws and regulations seek to discourage companies from practicing greenwashing and prevent misleading consumers.

-– McDonald's: In 2009, McDonald's changed the color of its European logo to yellow-green to emphasize its responsibility to protect natural resources.
-However, in 2021 he was accused of environmentally misleading advertising when he announced his intention to achieve zero emissions by 2050.
+• McDonald's: In 2009, McDonald's changed the color of its European logo to yellow-green to emphasize its responsibility to protect natural resources.
+However, in 2021, it was accused of environmentally misleading advertising when it announced its intention to achieve zero emissions by 2050.

-– Starbucks: In 2018, Starbucks introduced a lid with a built-in straw to respond to calls to ban plastic straws.
-However, this lid contained even more plastic than the original straw and lid combination.
+• Starbucks: In 2018, Starbucks introduced a lid with a built-in straw in response to calls to ban plastic straws.
+However, this lid contained even more plastic than the original straw-lid combination.

-– Apple: Since the release of the iPhone 12 in 2020, Apple has stopped supplying headphones and chargers, citing e-waste concerns.
-However, the main source of electronic waste from Apple remains the planned short life and unrepairability of their devices.
+• Apple: Since the release of the iPhone 12 in 2020, Apple has stopped shipping headphones and chargers, citing e-waste concerns.
+However, the main source of Apple's e-waste remains the short planned lifespan and unrepairability of its devices.

-– H&M: The Swedish fast fashion brand H&M launched its "conscious collection" in 2010, without specific information about sustainable materials and ethical behavior towards employees.
+• H&M: Swedish fast fashion brand H&M launched its “conscious collection” in 2010, without specific information about sustainable materials and ethical treatment of employees.
 During the pandemic, the company laid off more than 1,000 workers due to canceled orders.

-– Zara: Spanish giant Zara has launched a “Join Life” campaign to improve its sustainability image.
-It plans to switch to 100% renewable energy by 2030 and use only sustainable and recyclable materials, with targets including offsetting all emissions by 2040.
+• Zara: Spanish giant Zara has launched a “Join Life” campaign to improve its sustainability image.
+It plans to switch to 100% renewable energy by 2030 and use only sustainable and recyclable materials, with goals including offsetting all emissions by 2040.

-– Volkswagen: In 2015, the Environmental Protection Agency (EPA) revealed that many VW vehicles had a “jamming device” that falsified emissions tests.
-In fact, these engines emitted up to 40 times more nitrogen oxide emissions than is allowed.
+• Volkswagen: In 2015, the Environmental Protection Agency (EPA) revealed that many VW vehicles had “defeat devices” that distorted emissions tests.
+In reality, these engines were emitting up to 40 times more nitrogen oxide emissions than allowed.

 Studies show that consumers prefer products that are truly environmentally friendly more than those that only exhibit greenwashing.
 Other research suggests that many consumers don't even notice greenwashing, especially if they trust the company.
 When consumers perceive an environmental ad as credible, they have a more positive attitude toward the brand, even if the ad contains greenwashing.